Last updated on January 9th, 2026 at 07:04 pm

 The great news is that many cast iron pans now come pre-seasoned, so the hard work is already done for you.
 Just make sure coatings are made from food-safe, non-toxic natural oils.
 Building up a non-stick surface does take some time and patience, though.
 A cast iron pan won’t be ready for tasks like cooking eggs perfectly without sticking until it’s been used and cared for over time.

-graphic highlighting the pros and cons of cast iron and carbon steel
+chart of cast iron and carbon steel pros & cons

 One of the qualities that makes cast iron appealing is its durability.
 These pans are made from a single piece of metal and are practically indestructible.
 They’re one of those rare things in life that truly improve with age, like a fine wine or a good whiskey.
 If cared for properly, they’ll serve you for a lifetime—and even future generations.